Comprehensive Hypertension Care

 The University of Chicago Medicine's Comprehensive Hypertension Center specializes in the treatment of high blood pressure, including difficult-to-manage hypertension.
-Our center is accredited by the American Society of Hypertension (ASH) and was the first center in Chicago to earn this designation.
+Our center is accredited by the American Heart Association (AHA) and is the only center in Chicago to earn this designation as of 2018.

 We are determined to actively manage your hypertension, using individualized care through inpatient and outpatient consultations to patients who have hypertension in addition to other complex health conditions, including: